klaytn/klaytn-docs/docs/getting-started/hardhat/hardhat.md

  PRIVATE_KEY= "your private key copied from MetaMask wallet"
 ```

+> Note: You can also choose to use the [configuration variable](https://hardhat.org/hardhat-runner/docs/guides/configuration-variables) functionality provided by hardhat to configure variables that shouldn't be included in the code repository.

 **Step 6**: Setup Hardhat Configs

-Modify your `hardhat.config.ts` with the following configurations:
+Modify your `hardhat.config.js` with the following configurations:

 ```js
 require("@nomicfoundation/hardhat-toolbox");